 Students continually report that their favorite experiences in school are our “cottages.”
 This highly motivational program requires students to transfer sub-skills and create products and projects for community view at cottage fairs.

 Students in grades K-6 attend science specials that enhance the cottage focus.
 The scientific process is taught and applied through high powered microscopy, dissections and three-dimensional modeling.
 Students practice the scientific process daily and participate in annual science fairs.
-All EDUPRIZE students attend field experiences with examples such as the Biosphere, Challenger Space Center, Kartchner Caverns, etc, depending on the child’s grade.
+All EDUPRIZE students attend field experiences with examples such as U of A Science Center, Legoland Discovery Center, Kartchner Caverns, etc, depending on the child’s grade.
 Our own projection dome provides a 360° experience in which students observe constellations, experience virtual hurricanes, walk with dinosaurs, etc. Sciences is at the heart of our programs K-12.
 EDUPRIZE students learn to be problem solvers and global citizens.

 Live Learning Labs are an EDUPRIZE original and are a wonderful opportunity for students to learn science in the field, right on our very own campus.
 Students use journals to make predictions, record observations, collect data, analyze information, and report results while participating in Reptile Ranch, Dinosaur Dig, Botanical Garden, Greenhouse, etc. The Live Learning Labs add so much beauty, interactivity, and excitement to our campus.
 Our labs are amazing, hands-on, one-of-a-kind environments, that allow students to participate in many specific applications!